Resgrid/Core/docs/source/installation/index.rst

 `Resgrid <https://resgrid.com/>`_ requires Microsoft .Net Framework 4.6.2 and .Net Core 1.1. and running on a Windows environment, Windows Server is recommended but not required.

+.. note:: Please ensure your Windows system is up to date with all Windows and Microsoft updates before installing the Resgrid System.

 The following server dependencies need to be installed, configured and functional:

 * `RabbitMQ Server <https://www.rabbitmq.com>`_, version 3.6.0 or newer